tensorflow/docs/site/en/api_docs/python/tf/test/TestCase.md

 )
 ```

-Asserts that two structures of numpy arrays or Tensors, have near values.
+Asserts that two structures of numpy arrays, have near values.

 `a` and `b` can be arbitrarily nested structures.
 A layer of a nested
 structure can be a `dict`, `namedtuple`, `tuple` or `list`.